Finding Maximal Exact Matches in Graphs: MEMs in Elastic Founder Graphs

 \section{MEMs in Elastic Founder Graphs}

-The approach of Section~\ref{sect:3nodeMEMs} is exponential on $L$, so we can only use it for constant $L$ if aiming for poly-time MEM finding routine.
-For general labeled DAGs, this may be the best achievable, as we cannot find MEMs with a threshold $\kappa$ between a pattern $Q$ and $G$ in truly sub-quadratic time unless the \emph{Orthogonal Vectors Hypothesis} ($\mathsf{OVH}$) is false~\cite{equi2023complexity}, and exponential-time indexing is required for truly sub-quadratic MEM finding with threshold $\kappa$ unless $\mathsf{OVH}$ is false~\cite{EMT21}: finding MEMs between $Q$ and $G$ finds matches of $Q$ in $G$, and if $\kappa = \lvert Q \rvert$ MEM finding is exactly equivalent to matching a pattern in a labeled DAG.
+The approach of Section~\ref{sect:3nodeMEMs} is exponential on $L$, so we can only use it for constant $L$ if aiming for a poly-time MEM finding routine.
+For general labeled graphs, this may be the best achievable, as we cannot find MEMs with a threshold $\kappa$ between a pattern $Q$ and $G$ in truly sub-quadratic time unless the \emph{Orthogonal Vectors Hypothesis} ($\mathsf{OVH}$) is false~\cite{equi2023complexity}, and exponential-time indexing is required for truly sub-quadratic MEM finding with threshold $\kappa$ unless $\mathsf{OVH}$ is false~\cite{EMT21}: finding MEMs between $Q$ and $G$ finds matches of $Q$ in $G$, and if $\kappa = \lvert Q \rvert$ MEM finding is exactly equivalent to matching a pattern in a labeled graph.
 To have a poly-time indexing of $G$ that can solve MEM finding in truly sub-quadratic time, it is necessary to constrain the family of graphs in question.
-Therefore, we now focus on Indexable Elastic Founder Graphs (\textefgs), labeled DAGs supporting poly-time indexing for linear-time queries~\cite{Equietal22}.
+Therefore, we now focus on indexable Elastic Founder Graphs (\textefgs), that are a subclass of labeled directed acyclic graphs (labeled DAGs) having the feature that they support poly-time indexing for linear-time queries~\cite{Equietal22}.
 We will show that the same techniques used to query if $Q$ appears in \textefg\ $G$ can be extended to solve MEM finding on $G$ with arbitrary length threshold $\kappa$.

 \begin{definition}[Elastic Founder Graph~\cite{Equietal22}] Consider a \emph{block graph} $G = (V,E,\ell)$, where $\ell \colon V \to \Sigma^+$, $V$ is partitioned into $k$ \emph{blocks} $V_1$, \dots, $V_k$, and edges $(u,v) \in E$ are such that $u \in V_i$, $v \in V_{i+1}$ for some $i \in [1..k-1]$.
-We say that a block graph is an \emph{Indexable Elastic Founder Graph} (\textefg) if the \emph{semi-repeat-free property} holds: for each $v \in V_i$, $\ell(v)$ occurs in $G$ only as prefix of paths starting with some $w \in V_i$. \end{definition}
+We say that a block graph is an \emph{indexable Elastic Founder Graph} (\textefg) if the \emph{semi-repeat-free property} holds: for each $v \in V_i$, $\ell(v)$ occurs in $G$ only as prefix of paths starting with some $w \in V_i$. \end{definition}